-- (A) Within five (5) days after the Hearing Officer receives notice of their selection, the Hearing Officer must set the dates and time for the Removal Hearing to proceed.
-Each Party shall have no more than five (5) days to present its case at the Removal Hearing.
+(A) Within five (5) days after the Hearing Officer receives notice of their selection, the Hearing Officer must set the dates and time for the Removal Hearing to proceed.
+Each Party shall have no more than five (5) full days to present its case at the Removal Hearing.
+A "full day" shall be at least seven (7) hours of proceedings before the Hearing Officer, not including breaks.
 The Hearing Officer shall afford each Party an equal amount of time to present its case (through direct and cross examination of witnesses), and the Hearing Officer shall have discretion to limit or grant additional time to either Party, based upon a showing of good cause.
-The Hearing Officer must schedule the Removal Hearing to be completed within 30 to 60 calendar days of the date they were notified of their selection to serve as the Hearing Officer.2 - (B) At the Removal Hearing, the County will present its case-in-chief first, and the Sheriff will present their case-in-chief second.
-Since the County bears the burden of proof, the County may reserve time after the Sheriff's case-in-chief for rebuttal.
+The Hearing Officer must schedule the Removal Hearing to be completed within 30 to 60 calendar days of the date they were notified of their selection to serve as the Hearing Officer.